slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
+- our best work is the work we find ourselves doing, when there is no obligation to do so. -- Naval Ravikant*
 > *'Dont ever work for someone you dont want to become.' -- Kevin Kelly*
 > *'You cannot get smart people to work extremely hard just for money.' -- Kevin Kelly*
 > *'Your best job will be one that you were unqualified for because it stretches you.
 In fact only apply to jobs you are unqualified for.' -- Kevin Kelly*